 What if I can not identify what I have seen?

-If you can not ID what you've seen, and have a photo, visit iSpot, where a community of mammal experts can provide an identification for you. iSpot will then forward your record to us for inclusion in the atlas.
+If you can not ID what you've seen, and have a photo, visit iSpot, where a community of mammal experts can provide an identification for you. iSpot will send your record to us for inclusion in the atlas.

 You can also ask your local County Mammal Recorder, who will be a local expert and can discuss your sighting with you and tell you what you are likely to have seen.
 Many CMRs are also verifiers of records for NMAP.